georgeyhere/Toast-RV32i/README.md

-- Toast currently is capable of passing all RV32ui unit tests, however Toast has not been tested on hardware until updated here.
+- Toast currently is capable of passing all RV32ui unit tests and has passed timing at 50MHz, however has not been tested on hardware until updated here.

 - Toast does not support interrupt handling, nor the CSR, FENCE, EBREAK, or ECALL instructions.

-- There is a version of Toast that passes all unit tests that is written in SystemVerilog and that has passed synthesis with no errors at commit c77c9e9.
-  All source code has since been converted to Verilog to better work with the tools.

 <h1> Files in this Repository </h1>